TeamGloomy/TeamGloomy.github.io/pages/mydoc/skr_1.3_connected_wifi_8266.md

 You will also need a board.txt file in the sys folder.
 Below are the contents that should be used.

 ```
-//Config for SKR E3 Turbo
+//Config for BIQU SKR v1.3
-board = biquskr_e3t
+board = biquskr_1.3
-//wifi pins
+//WiFi pins
-8266wifi.espDataReadyPin = 0.19
+8266wifi.espDataReadyPin = 0.28
-8266wifi.TfrReadyPin = 0.20
+8266wifi.TfrReadyPin = 1.30
-8266wifi.espResetPin = 2.8
+8266wifi.espResetPin = 1.31
-heat.tempSensePins = { 0.25, 0.24, 0.23 }
+heat.tempSensePins = { 0.23, 0.24, 0.25 }
 ```

 ### Updating the ESP8266 by RRF

 If you have a WiFi adapter that supports updating via RRF, you need to add the following information to the board.txt file.
 ```
-8266wifi.serialRxTxPins = { 0.3, 0.2}
+8266wifi.serialRxTxPins = { 0.3, 0.2 }
 serial.aux.rxTxPins = { nopin, nopin }
 ```